 This course covers the elements of electrical energy transmission as applied to communications.
-The principles of electromagnetic waves are represented, guided waves on transmission lines and waveguides are studied.
-The radiated field in space, antennas and propagation are covered, and a represensatellite tative system, such as a studied. communications system is PREREQUISITE: EE 2810 (may be concurrent).
+The principles of electromagnetic waves are represented, guided waves on transmission lines, and waveguides are studied.
+The radiated field in space, antennas, and propagation are covered, and a representative system, such as a satellite communications system is studied.
+PREREQUISITE: EE 2810 (may be concurrent).